-- (1) Safe work practices shall be employed to prevent electric shock or other injuries resulting from either direct or indirect electrical contacts when work is performed near or on equipment or circuits which are or may be energized.
+- Safe work practices shall be employed to prevent electric shock or other injuries resulting from either direct or indirect electrical contacts when work is performed near or on equipment or circuits which are or may be energized.
 Only qualified electrical workers are allowed to work around electrical equipment.
-Employees who face a risk of electric shock but who are not qualified persons shall be trained & familiar with electrically related safety practices prior to the start of work. - Breaker panel shall be labeled on the outside cover with the voltage.
-Each breaker will be numbered with a corresponding number of the receptacle it controls. - (3) Ground fault circuit interrupter (GFCI) will be used on all temporary electrical 15 and 20 amp 120 volts, this includes cord sets that are plugged into permanent building outlets. - (4) The GFCI system shall be checked on a weekly basis. - (5) Extension cords shall be of the three wire type and shall be designed for hard or extra harduse. - (6) Extension cords shall be visually inspected each day prior to use for: - a.
-Missing ground pin - b.
-Cuts in outer insulation - c.
-Proper strain relief at male and female fitting. - (7) All temporary lighting must be constructed and installed in accordance with OSHA standards, National Electric Code, and manufacture specifications. - (8) Factory Assembled Temporary Lighting Strings shall be installed in accordance with UL 1088. - (9) All lamps shall be protected from accidental contact by protective covers. - (10) Temporary light shall not be suspended by their cords unless the cord and light is designed for this means of suspension. - (11) All electrical tools shall be inspected each day prior to being put into service. - When pull boxes, switchboards or panel boards become energized, they shall be equipped with covers or the area will be secured so only qualified persons will have access. - (13) Where cord sets are routed through floor holes, wall holes, doorway or where subject to potential physical damage, the cord set will be protected from damage by bushing or fittings that will eliminate the possibility of damage. - (14) All 4-way and 2-way electrical boxes used in conjunction with temporary electrical will be UL approved.
-Job made boxes are prohibited.
+Employees who face a risk of electric shock but who are not qualified persons shall be trained & familiar with electrically related safety practices prior to the start of work. - 2.
+Breaker panel shall be labeled on the outside cover with the voltage.
+Each breaker will be numbered with a corresponding number of the receptacle it controls. - Ground fault circuit interrupter (GFCI) will be used on all temporary electrical 15 and 20 amp 120 volts, this includes cord sets that are plugged into permanent building outlets. - 4.
+The GFCI system shall be checked on a weekly basis. - 5.
+Extension cords shall be of the three-wire type and shall be designed for hard or extra hard use. - 6.
+Extension cords shall be visually inspected each day prior to use for: - Missing ground pin - Cuts in outer insulation - Proper strain relief at male and female fitting. - All temporary lighting must be constructed and installed in accordance with OSHA standards, National Electric Code, and manufacture specifications.

-Electrical Rev. 8/18/17 Compliant: 2017

-- (15) Prior to working on Energized Equipment/Circuits the electrical trade partner will complete an Energized Work Permit daily.
-The Energize Work Permit should be turned into the site superintendent prior to the start of the work. - When working on or near exposed de-energized parts they are treated as live.
+- 8. Factory Assembled Temporary Lighting Strings shall be installed in accordance with UL 1088. - 9.
+All lamps shall be protected from accidental contact by protective covers. - 10.
+Temporary light shall not be suspended by their cords unless the cord and light is designed for this means of suspension. - 11.
+All electrical tools shall be inspected each day prior to being put into service. - 12.
+When pull boxes, switchboards or panel boards become energized, they shall be equipped with covers or the area will be secured so only qualified persons will have access. - 13.
+Where cord sets are routed through floor holes, wall holes, doorway or where subject to potential physical damage, the cord set will be protected from damage by bushing or fittings that will eliminate the possibility of damage. - All 4-way and 2-way electrical boxes used in conjunction with temporary electrical will be UL approved.
+Job made boxes are prohibited. - 15.
+Prior to working on Energized Equipment/ Circuits the electrical trade partner will complete an Energized Work Permit daily.
+The Energize Work Permit should be turned into the site superintendent prior to the start of the work. - 16.
+When working on or near exposed de-energized parts they are treated as live.
 Only qualified electrical workers may work on energized parts.
-All areas where possible energized parts are located shall be protected by a positive barrier to keep all unnecessary employees out of the area. - (17) When working under overhead lines clearance distance must be provided or lines shall be de-energized and grounded.
+All areas where possible energized parts are located shall be protected by a positive barrier to keep all unnecessary employees out of the area.

+- 17. When working under overhead lines clearance distance must be provided or lines shall be de-energized and grounded.
 Unqualified employees must maintain a 10' clearance distance.
-Qualified employees must adhere to the approach distances in Table S5. - (18) All vehicular and mechanical equipment must maintain clearance distances of 10 ft. and if this cannot be obtained appropriate protective measures shall be enforced. - (19) Protective shields, protective barriers or insulating materials as necessary shall be used when working in confined or enclosed work spaces where electrical hazardsvmayvexist. - (20) Conductive apparel shall not be worn unless the items are rendered non-conductive by covering, wrapping or other insulating means. - (21) Employees may not enter spaces containing exposed energized parts unless proper illumination is provided that enables the employees to work safely.
+Qualified employees must adhere to the approach distances in TableS5. - 18.
+All vehicular and mechanical equipment must maintain clearance distances of 10 ft. and if this cannot be obtained appropriate protective measures shall be enforced.

+- Protective shields, protective barriers or insulating materials as necessary shall be used when working in confined or enclosed workspaces where electrical hazards may exist. - 20.
+Conductive apparel shall not be worn unless the items are rendered non-conductive by covering, wrapping or other insulating means. - 21.
+Employees may not enter spaces containing exposed energized parts unless proper illumination is provided that enables the employees to work safely.
-Electrical Rev. 8/18/17 Compliant: 2017

-ENERGIZED WORKPERMIT
+ENERGIZED WORK PERMIT